iGaming Mexico: Understanding the Region in 2026

 RegulatorSEGOB through DGJS

-The top operators are already capitalizing on this.
+The country’s biggest operators are already benefiting from this growth.
 In March 2026, Caliente, which is the biggest Mexican iGaming and sports betting platform, ranked as the fourth most visited gambling website globally, recording nearly 53 million visits in a single month.
 Moreover, according to Zoominfo‘s April 2026 data for the top iGaming companies in Mexico, Codere ranked first with $691.9 million in revenue, and Logrand came in second with $471.2 million.

 • S.A. de C.V.
 (Sociedad Anónima de Capital Variable) – the equivalent of a joint-stock company